dabreegster/dabreegster.github.io/portfolio/notes.md

 # Modern

-- route snapper
-	- A MapLibre plugin to draw routes and areas that snap to an existing road network from OpenStreetMap.
-	- status: ready
-	- audience: web developers
 - Bus spotting
 	- View GTFS data interactively and match real GPS traces and bus ticketing events to the schedule.
 	- status: abandoned prototype